Touching the Hearts of Students: Characteristics of Lasallian Schools

 The Twelve Virtues of a Good Teacher

 This is a small booklet providing a classic reflection on 12 Virtues for a Good Teacher that St. John Baptist de La Salle listed in one of his texts.
 Brother Agathon’s exposition on each virtue has endures through the centuries and remains very relevant even today.
-Along with a printed booklet version, it is also available online at this link.

 The Conduct of Christian Schools

 This book has served for three centuries as the basis for administering the Brothers’ schools, and it is universally held to be a milestone in the field of primary education.
 The organizational structure will be appealing to most Lasallian administrators, and modern equivalents might readily be imagined.